syaliny/Inhibitor-paper-2020/README.md

 c) Section 3

--This section contains the R code for Figure 4 (Relative abundance of taxa)and Figure S4 (Heatmap of communities at all time points)
+-This section contains the R code for Figure 4 (Relative abundance of taxa) and Figure S4 (Heatmap of communities at all time points)

 d) Section 4

--This section contains the R code for Figure 5 (Significant prokaryotic OTU) and Figure 6 (Significant fungal OTU)
+-This section contains the R code for Figure 5 (Significant prokaryotic OTU on Day 9) and Figure 6 (Significant fungal OTU on Day 9, Day 33 and Day 42)

 e) Section 4a